cheminfo/tools/README.md

 `$ npm install -g cheminfo-tools`

-This will add a new `cheminfo` command to your system
+This will add a new `ci` command to your system

 ## Commands